khcrysalis/Protokolle/README.md

 - When preparing the stream, we need to establish another connection but for `syslog_relay` using our TCP provider and heartbeat provider.
 - Then using out connection use a loop to get each message and feed it to a delegate, where its used to update our UI.

 Due to how it works right now we need both a VPN and a lockdownd pairing file, this means you will need a computer for its initial setup.
-Though, if you don't want to do these you can just use the server way of installing instead (but at a cost of less reliability).

 ## Building